$533,797Average Value$379Average Price per Sq Ft24Homes For Sale

 The Keyport School District serves local students

-Keyport’s students can attend the Keyport Central School, which receives a C-plus rating from Niche, from kindergarten to eighth grade.
-Keyport High School, which holds a B-minus, has historically boasted a strong football program.
+Keyport Central School, which serves kindergarten through eighth grade, receives a C-plus rating from Niche.
+Keyport High School, rated B-minus, has long boasted a strong football program.

 State routes connect locals to both the city and the beach